 Although you can always move your website onto a new domain in the future, it's better to pick a domain name that will stand the test of time right from the beginning.
 This requires you to think about where your business could go in the future and ensure your domain name won't limit your offering if you decide to expand your range.
+Complicated or confusing names may have a negative impact on both your online and offline marketing attempts.
+For example, people are much more likely to remember barnethomeinteriors. uk than bobs-home-interiors-barnet.uk Market research shows that 70% of UK consumers, when searching online for a product or service, prefer to click first on a website ending in .uk Trust & Awareness Research 2021, conducted by Yonder on behalf of Nominet

 Use an appropriate domain name extension You need to think about which extension you want to use for your domain name.
 A top-level domain (TLD) is the bit that you see at the end of website addresses.
 For example, .co.uk, .com, .net and .org.
 If you're a UK-based business with UK customers, it's best to choose a domain ending in .UK as it's considered trustworthy and identifies your business' location.
-You can find more advice on what the options are and choosing the perfect domain name by visiting theukdomain.uk/buy-a-domain
+You can find more advice on what the options are and choosing the perfect domain name by visiting theukdomain.uk/buy-a-domain KEEPIN MIND IDEAL CUSTOMER IS THROUGHOUT THE PROCESS OF SETTING UP YOUR WEBSITE.

-ATE lar 3.00 00 325 850 350 275 300 325 Market research shows that 74% of UK consumers, when searching online for a product or service, prefer to click first on a website ending in .uk Annual Trust and Awareness Research - Insight Engineers, September 2017 Checking if your domain name is available Once you've decided on your domain name, or narrowed it down to the few final choices, you'll need to see whether it's available or if someone already owns it.
-Visit our 'Find a Domain' tool at theukdomain.uk/buy-a-domain, which checks through every registered .UK domain name for free to let you know whether yours is still available.
-If it isn't, tweak it slightly and try again.
 Choosing a registrar Registrars are the online retailers from whom you can buy your domain and there are many to choose from.
 Each offer a wide range of services for different prices so make sure you spend some time researching what each registrar offers.
 For example, do you just want a basic website of a few pages and an email address?
 If so, find a package or special offer that suits what you need.
 Domain names are priced annually and range depending on the registrar but are usually only a few pounds.
 Website and hosting packages are usually charged monthly but again this will depend on the supplier.
 As your needs grow and your site requires more storage space (often called hosting), the fees may rise slightly.
 As you check out different registrar offers you'll get a feel for a package offer that works for you, at the right price to reflect your budget.
 Think about how you want to build your website and what features are important to you.
 Many packages are clearly outlined on the registrar website and will often include email addresses.
 It's good to read some reviews from other customers too.
 This will give you an idea of how easy the process is and whether the customer service is good.
-For more help and advice, go to theukdomain.uk/retail Keep in mind who your ideal customer is throughout the process of setting up your website.
-STEP 2 Create your first website Planning your website - before you get started creating your website, set aside some time to plan what you want to use your website for and how you want it to work.
-WHAT DO YOU WANT YOUR WEBSITE TO DO?